SpinGo/blog/SpinGo-Scala-Choice/blog.md

 ![](img/functions.png)

-We'd also felt it was time to switch our paradigm to that of rich-client / API for our applications; so, we also wanted a language which had great library support for writing JSON webservices.
+We'd also felt it was time to switch our paradigm to that of rich-client / API for our applications; so, we also wanted a language which had great library support for writing JSON web-services.

 We most deeply considered moving to `Ruby`, `Clojure`, `Go`, `Python`, `Haskell` or `C#`.
 These are all fine choices, and companies have built great software in each of them.
 However, `Scala` stood out as the language that aligned best with our goals.